imagekit-samples/practical-ai-use-cases/README.md

-# ImageKit AI and GenAI Transformations
+# Practical use of ImageKit AI and GenAI Transformations

 This project demonstrates how to use ImageKit's AI and GenAI transformations to create production-ready images.
 Below are examples of different transformations applied to images for various use cases.